• Skip to primary navigation

 Instructions

 • In a large bowl, beat egg whites until stiff peaks form (about 2 minutes).
 Whites should look smooth, not lumpy (if lumpy, your eggs have been overwhipped and you'll need to start over).
-Add confectioner's sugar and mix until fully incorporated and glossy.
-Add vanilla extract and mix until combined.
+Add confectioner's sugar and gently mix until fully incorporated and glossy.
+Add vanilla extract and mix until just combined.

 • In a separate bowl, combine dry ingredients - ground hazelnuts, salt, and cinnamon.
 Add dry ingredients to egg mixture and gently fold in until evenly incorporated.